victoriadrake/victoriadrake.github.io/content/posts/20210116-make-your-website/index.md

 categories: ["article"]
 ---

 The web that raised me was a digital playground in the truest sense.
-It was made up of HTML experiments frankensteined together by people still figuring it all out.
+It was made up of HTML experiments Frankensteined together by people still figuring it all out.

 The beauty of not completely knowing what you're doing is a lack of premature judgement.
 Without a standard to rise to, you're free to go sideways.
 Explore.
 Try things that don't work, without any expectation they _will_ work.
 An open world with a beginner's mindset.